-- Out-of-state institutions EPPs offering initial teacher preparation programs to Georgia 12. residents and/or to residents of other states who fulfill field and clinical experiences in Georgia B/P-12 schools shall ensure their candidates hold the Georgia Pre-Service Certificate prior to beginning any field and clinical experiences in any Georgia B/P-12 school required during program enrollment.
+- 12. Out-of-state institutions offering initial teacher preparation programs to Georgia residents and/or to residents of other states who fulfill field and clinical experiences in Georgia B/P-12 schools shall ensure their candidates hold the Georgia Pre-Service Certificate prior to beginning any field and clinical experiences in any Georgia B/P-12 school required during program enrollment.
 The requirements for this certificate are outlined in GaPSC Rule 505-2-.03 PRE-SERVICE TEACHING CERTIFICATE.
-Out-ofstate institutions EPPs preparing candidates for Georgia certification who are employed as a teacher of record while enrolled in their programs shall ensure their candidates hold the appropriate Georgia Teaching (T) certificate (e.g., Provisional Certificate, Permit, or Waiver Certificate).
-Out-of-state EPPs must also ensure their candidates meet all program assessment requirements outlined in this rule in paragraphs (3) (e) (6); the requirements specified in GaPSC Certification Rule 505-2-.22 CERTIFICATION BY STATE-APPROVED PROGRAM, paragraph (2) (d) 2; and the requirements outlined in GaPSC Certification Rule 505-2-.04 INDUCTION CERTIFICATE, including the required amount of time spent in the culminating clinical experience (i.e., student teaching or internship occurring after, and not including, field experiences), and passing the ethics and content assessments. - 13.
+Out-of-state institutions preparing candidates for Georgia certification must also ensure their candidates meet all program assessment requirements outlined in this rule in paragraphs (3) (e) (6); the requirements specified in GaPSC Certification Rule 505-2-.22 CERTIFICATION BY STATE-APPROVED PROGRAM, paragraph (2) (d) 2; and the requirements outlined in GaPSC Certification Rule 505-2-.04 INDUCTION CERTIFICATE, including the required amount of time spent in the culminating clinical experience (i.e., student teaching or internship occurring after, and not including, field experiences), and passing the ethics and content assessments. - 13.
 Out-of-state institutions offering initial teacher preparation programs to Georgia residents and/or to residents of other states who fulfill field and clinical experiences in Georgia B/P-12 schools are subject to all applicable data collection requirements referenced in paragraph (3) (c) 8. and described in GaPSC Rule 505-3-.02 EDUCATOR PREPARATION PROVIDER ANNUAL REPORTING AND EVALUATION. - (e) Educator Preparation Program Requirements. - 1.
 Admission Requirements. - The Georgia Educator Ethics Assessment must be passed prior to enrollment in a traditional or non-traditional initial educator preparation program and to qualify for the Pre-Service Teaching Certificate (see GaPSC Rule 505-2-.03 PRE-SERVICE TEACHING CERTIFICATE). - (ii) GaPSC-approved EPPs shall ensure candidates admitted to initial preparation programs at the post-baccalaureate level have attained appropriate depth and breadth in both general and content studies, with a minimum of a bachelor's degree from a GaPSC-accepted accredited institution.
 Candidates seeking certification in Career Technical and Agricultural Education (CTAE) fields must hold a high school diploma or GED, or an associate's degree or higher in the field of certification sought, as delineated in applicable GaPSC Certification Rules.
-CTAE candidates admitted with a high school diploma or GED must complete both the associate's degree and the initial teacher preparation program to earn a professional type certificate.
+CTAE candidates admitted with a high school diploma or GED must complete both the associate's degree and the initial teacher preparation program to earn a professional certificate.
 The preparation program must be completed within three years; an additional year is allowable if needed to complete the associate's degree. - 2.
-Pre-service Certificate Request. - (i) GaPSC-approved EPPs must ensure all candidates admitted to traditional initial teacher preparation programs at the baccalaureate level or higher request the Pre-Service Certificate before beginning field and clinical experiences in Georgia B/P-12 schools, except for candidates who hold a valid Georgia Professional, Provisional, Permit, or Waiver teaching certificate, and are currently employed in a Georgia school. for all candidates admitted to traditional initial teacher preparation programs at the baccalaureate level or higher, except for candidates who hold a valid professional Georgia teaching certificate and are currently employed in a Georgia school.
-Out-of-state EPPs must request ensure candidates enrolled in initial teacher preparation programs and completing field and clinical experiences in Georgia B/P-12 schools request the Pre-Service Certificate prior to beginning field and clinical experiences, except for candidates who hold a valid Georgia Professional, Provisional, Permit, or Waiver teaching certificate, and are currently employed in a Georgia school for candidates enrolled in initial teacher preparation programs and completing field and clinical experiences in Georgia B/P-12 schools; such candidates must be enrolled in programs leading to a certification field offered issued by the GaPSC.
+Pre-service Certificate Request. - (i) EPPs must request the Pre-Service Certificate for all candidates admitted to traditional initial teacher preparation programs at the baccalaureate level or higher, except for candidates who hold a valid professional Georgia teaching certificate and are currently employed in a Georgia school.
+Out-of-state EPPs must request the Pre-Service Certificate for candidates enrolled in initial teacher preparation programs and completing field and clinical experiences in Georgia B/P-12 schools; such candidates must be enrolled in programs leading to a certification field offered by the GaPSC.
 See GaPSC Rule 505-2-.03 PRE-SERVICE TEACHING CERTIFICATE for Pre-Service certification requirements.